acesknust/techware/README.md

 # techwords
 This repository generates the `#TechWordOfTheWeek` words that the @AcesKnust Twitter account uses
 **GuideLines**:
-To contribute to the project, kindly create an issue with the name of the file as the word and a very good description.
+To contribute to the project, kindly add a new file with the name of the file as the word and a very good description.
+Use the steps:
+- Add file
+- Create new file
+- Add and complete the details

 **Sample**
 Filename: API.md.